tramontano/legal/README.md

 # Privacy Policies

-This repository contains the unified and publicly accessible privacy policies that apply to all applications developed and maintained by [Your Name or Organization].
+This repository contains the unified and publicly accessible privacy policies that apply to all applications developed and maintained by Phillipe Tramontano.

 ## Available Policies